hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 #  Introduction

-Architecturally, the Remote attestation procedures (RATS) group defines two basic types of topological patterns to communicate between an attester, a relying party, and a verifier, namely the background check model and the passport model.
+The Remote ATtestation ProcedureS (RATS) group defines two basic types of topological patterns to communicate between an attester, a relying party, and a verifier, namely the background check model and the passport model.
 In the background check model, the attester conveys